SirPlease/Apex/README.md

     * The Jockey can no longer be skeeted.
   * Spitter
 	* The Spitter has been removed.
+  * Boomer
+    * The Boomer will now spawn 10 common infected per biled Survivor (was 15)

 * Melee Weapons
   * Melees are now all converted to pistols, ensuring you're always stocked on dualies whilst enjoying the sight of some floating/clipped pistol spawns.